SQiShER/java-object-diff/docs/index.md

 ```

 This generates a tree structure of the given object type and lets you traverse its nodes via visitors.
 Each node represents  one property (or collection item) of the underlying object and tells you exactly if and how the value differs from the base version.
 It also  provides accessors to read, write and remove the value from or to any given instance.
 This way, all you need to worry about is **how to treat** changes and **not how to find** them.

-This library has been battle-tested in a rather big project of mine, where I use it to generate **activity streams**, resolve database **update conflics**, display **change logs** and limit the scope of entity updates to only a **subset of properties**, based on the context or user permissions.
-It didn't let me down so far and I hope that it can help you too!

-## Use Cases

-**Java Object Diff** is currently used (but not limited) to...

-* Generate Facebook-like activity streams
-* Visualize the differences between object versions
-* Automatically resolve conflicts on concurrent database updates
-* Detect and persist only properties that were actually changed

-## Contribute

-You discovered a bug or have an idea for a new feature?
-Great, why don't you send me a [Pull
-Request (PR)](https://help.github.com/articles/using-pull-requests) so everyone can benefit from it?
-To help you getting started, [here](https://github.com/SQiShER/java-object-diff/blob/master/CONTRIBUTING.md) is a brief guide with everyting you need to know to get involved!